Siddhant3519/My-First-Game-Engine/README.md

 ### **2. OIT Playground**

 This project explores Order Independent Transparency (OIT) rendering techniques.
 It includes various demos and experiments that have helped me deepen my understanding of translucency rendering and GPU performance.

+### **3. Dynamic Environment**

+This project explores various techniques for simulating dynamic environments using procedural generation and advanced rendering techniques.
+It features, a procedurally generated terrain developed entirely in shaders, a simulated grass rendering mode that integrates seamlessly with the terrain, enhancing the overall visual fidelity, and a test bed designed to explore and validate various assumptions regarding raymarching and signed distance fields (SDFs).